Staff and Board

 Mydera Taliah has made it her mission to help others find confidence in their being through the freedom of expression.

-Jonathan Harper Schlieman (General Manager) (he/him)is a theatremaker and educator interested in creating art that feels like a party (but like one you’d actually want to go to).
+Jonathan Harper Schlieman (Director of Marketing & Communications) (he/him)is a theatremaker and educator interested in creating art that feels like a party (but like one you’d actually want to go to).
 His work has been seen at FringeArts, New York Fringe, The PIT, The Mint, La Mama, The O’Neill Theater Center, Actors Theater of Louisville, and others.
-He is the Artistic Producer of Shakespeare On Tap, a clown and Shakespeare company.
+He is the Artistic Producer of Shakespeare On Tap, a clown/Shakespeare company.
 He is thrilled to serve as the General Manager at Theatre Horizon.
 MFA: Pig Iron/UArts.
 BA: Hunter College.
 Alumnus of The American Academy of Dramatic Arts and the National Theatre Institute Advanced Directors program.

 Bo Frazier (Marketing Consultant) (they/them) is a two-time Jeff Award Nominated Theatre Artist interested in traditionally excluded narratives told in extremely imaginative ways.
 Favorite Directing & Choreography: the 2023 all-trans tick, tick…BOOM!
 (Jeff Award Nom – Best Director & Best Musical), Botticelli in the Fire (Jeff Award Nom – Best Director & Best Play), Curious Incident of the Dog in the Night-Time, Men on Boats, and Hit The Wall.
 They have developed new work at NAMT, Goodman Theatre, American Musical Theatre Project, Dixon Place, Iowa Playwright’s Workshop, London’s National Theatre, and London Theatre Workshop, which they co-founded.
 As a Marketing Specialist and Producer, they have worked for for Baltimore Center Stage and Victory Gardens Theater where they were one of the remaining full-time staff members fighting for VG to stay alive.
 MFA Directing – University of Iowa.
 Represented by Kate Bussert & Bonnie Davis at Bret Adam Ltd. www.bofrazier.com

-Originally hailing from Lancaster, PA, Gilberto was the Education and Community Engagement Director for The Philly POPS and an Arden Professional Apprentice.
-His recent theatre credits include: Asst.
-Director for The Wiz (Theatre in the X), Playwright for Miley Vs. Mozart: An Epic Poperatic Smackdown as part of The Vs. Series (Theatre Contra), and Audio Describer at Arden Theatre Company (12 productions!).
+Originally hailing from Lancaster, PA, his recent theatre credits include: Dramaturg for Alma (Passage Theatre Company); Dramaturg for Gente del sol (PlayPenn); Director for Mozart’s The Magic Flute (Penn Singers Light Opera Company); Dramaturg for TOWN and The Agitators (Theatre Horizon); Asst.
+Director/ASL Coach for The Wiz (Theatre in the X); Playwright for Miley Vs. Mozart: An Epic Poperatic Smackdown as part of The Vs. Series (Theatre Contra); and Audio Describer at Arden Theatre Company (12 productions!).

 KT (Anti-Oppression Consultant) (she/her) is a Philly-based educator, facilitator, and learner who believes deeply in the power of storytelling to foster healing and create change.
 Her other true loves include tending to plants, laughing with her chosen family, and finding any excuse to be outside.
 She is honored to work alongside Theatre Horizon in its mission to create an inclusive home for artists, audiences, and students in the community, and she’d like to thank everyone at Theatre Horizon for welcoming her into this space with open arms and so much love.